haesleinhuepf/git-bob/readme.md

   * [OpenAI (gpt)](https://openai.com/blog/openai-api)
   * [Anthropic (claude)](https://www.anthropic.com/api)
   <!-- * [Google AI](https://ai.google.dev/gemini-api/docs/api-key)-->
 * configure Github actions to run the workflow on issues and pull-requests.
-Also give write-access to the action runner.
+Also give write-access to the Workflow using the `GITHUB_TOKEN`.

 To trigger git-bob, you need to comment on an issue or pull-request with the following command: